Skip to main content

 • Installed templates are created by a third party and installed into your Salesforce org.

-Matt selects the B2B Graph template because it includes many of the nodes his users want to see, including the accounts root node, andsubsidiaries, employees, and opportunities.
+For Cumulus’s requirements, you can select the B2B Graph template because it includes many of the nodes users want, including the accounts root node, andsubsidiaries, employees, and opportunities.
+You can remove the Cases node and add more nodes to create a custom graph.

-Business to business graph template: ARC graph nodes.
+Business to business graph template including ARC graph nodes.

 1. From Setup, in the Quick Find box, enter Feature Settings, and then select Actionable Relationship Center.